OregonBanner/experience-manager-65.zh-Hans/help/sites-deploying/hybris.md

 ### Technical Requirements - hybris Server {#technical-requirements-hybris-server}

-The hybris extension of the eCommerce Integration Framework has beed updated to support Hybris 5(as default), while maintaining backward compatibility with [Hybris 4](/help/sites-developing/hybris.md#developing-for-hybris).
+The hybris extension of the eCommerce Integration Framework has been updated to support Hybris 5(as default)while maintaining backward compatibility with Hybris 4 <!--[Hybris 4](/help/sites-developing/hybris.md#developing-for-hybris). -->

 >[!NOTE]
 >